Are you looking for the truth about China?

 While Shanghai fares significantly better in the air quality stakes, particularly smoggy winter days can still negatively impact on your travel plans.

 Yet there is hope for the future.
 The Chinese government has recently started to crack down harder on the worst of its polluting industries.

 Still, winter air pollution has to drop significantly before it can be considered safe.
 This could be years off.

 If you can, try to avoid northern China in the smoggiest months between October and February.

 Now, for the good news.

-Depending on where and when you go, air pollution may well be a total non-issue.
+Depending on where and when you go, the pollution in China may well be a total non-issue.
 My visit to southern China’s large cities and rural villages saw clear blue skies almost every day and incredible, unimpeded views of the mountain ranges.